FAQs in MEI

 Emergency Numbers: Police (110) and Ambulance/Fire Service (112) for urgent emergencies

-If a doctor prescribes medication, it must be collected and paid for at a pharmacy.
-In Germany, patients with statutory health insurance pay a prescription fee of €5 to €10 per medicine.
+If a doctor prescribes medication, it must be picked up and paid for at a pharmacy.
+In Germany, patients with statutory health insurance pay a prescription fee of €5 to €10 per medication.

-The opening hours of shops in Karlsruhe are usually between 9am and 8pm.
-Some shops, such as department stores, do not open until 10am but usually close at 8pm.
+The opening hours of shops in Karlsruhe are generally between 9am and 8pm.
+Some shops, such as department stores, do not open until 10am, but usually close at 8pm.
 Supermarkets usually close between 8pm and 9pm.
-On Sundays, shops and supermarkets are closed, but restaurants remain open.
+Shops and supermarkets are closed on Sundays, but restaurants remain open.
 Petrol stations are usually open on Sundays for urgent purchases.
 Cash machines are available at all times.